HeyHomie/engineering-tests/README.md

 ### Backend 🧱
-As a tenant in HOMIE when you decide to publish your property with us, at the same time we publish it with some partners like metros cúbicos, inmuebles24 o segundamano to increase the possibilities of success.
+As owner in HOMIE when you decide to publish your property with us, at the same time we publish it with some partners like metros cúbicos, inmuebles24 o segundamano to increase the possibilities of success.

 ¿How we work with our partners?